schr0841/cnn_project/README.md

 ## Modifying second_model to be compatibile for chaining

-In ordet to chain second_model with mod_resnet_model, we needed to omit the data augmentation and rescaling layers.
-We also needed to remove a number of second_model layers that become redundant when chaining with mod_resnet_model.
+In order to chain second_model with mod_resnet_model, we needed to omit the data augmentation and rescaling layers.
+We also needed to remove a number of second_model layers that became redundant when chained with mod_resnet_model.
 We named this altered version of second_model 'mod_custom_cnn_model' to keep the two distinct.

-They layers we dropped from second_model to create mod_custom_cnn_model were the MaxPooling, Conv2D, and Dropout layers.
-The first_model, baed on the ResNet50 model, already performs these operations in the first part of the chain.
-Reapplying these layers, by including them in second_model's layers, would be redundant and not necessarily improve performance.
-The point of chaining first_model and second_model is to use ResNet50 for feature extraction and then use second_model to perform further processing on the extracted features for classification purposes.
+The layers we dropped from second_model to create mod_custom_cnn_model were the MaxPooling, Conv2D, and Dropout layers.
+The first_model layers, based on the ResNet50 model, already performed these operations in the first part of the chain.
+Reapplying these layers, by including them in second_model's layers, would have been redundant and not necessarily improved performance.
+The point of chaining first_model and second_model was to use ResNet50 for feature extraction and then use second_model to perform further processing on the extracted features for classification purposes.

-Because ResNet50 already includes downsampling layers, adding additional pooling and convolution operations with second_model could result in too much downsampling or feature over-processing.
+Because ResNet50 already included downsampling layers, adding additional pooling and convolution operations with second_model could have resulted in too much downsampling or feature over-processing.

-It is appropriate to still include data augmentation and rescaling before the ResNet50 layers since these operations are not part of the feature extraction operations.
-These pre-processing layers simply prepare the input data for feature extraction.
+It was appropriate to still include data augmentation and rescaling before the ResNet50 layers since these operations were not part of the feature extraction operations.
+These pre-processing layers simply prepared the input data for feature extraction.

 <img width="842" alt="Screenshot 2024-09-14 153749" src="https://github.com/user-attachments/assets/c6002003-e154-41e7-bc5a-f637e52ed3c8">